christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

 Each `>>` specifies a *source file* and *publish target*.
 The source file should be a file or collection of files, and the publish target should be a directory or file name.
-If the publish target ends with a slash, it is treated as the directory in which source files are published.
-Otherwise, it is treated as the target filename of a source file.
-Only files that are published with the `>>` operator are saved to the output directory.
+If the publish target ends with a slash, Nextflow treats it as the directory in which to publish source files.

 :::{note}
-Files that do not originate from the work directory are not published.
+Nextflow does not publish files that do not originate from the work directory.
 :::

 ### Index files

-Each output can create an index file of the values that were published.
+Index files are structured metadata files (CSV, JSON, or YAML) that catalog published outputs along with their associated metadata.
 An index file preserves the structure of channel values, including metadata, which is simpler than encoding this information with directories and file names.
 The index file can be a CSV (`.csv`), JSON (`.json`), or YAML (`.yml`, `.yaml`) file.
 The channel values should be files, lists, maps, or tuples.

 For example: